 Overview: Carto (formerly known as CartoDB) is a popular application used to create beautiful, interactive maps for your location-based data.

-Requirements and Limitations: Carto will accept up to 250MB of data through this connection.
+Requirements and Limitations: Carto will accept up to 150MB of data through this connection.

-To get started with Carto, navigate to a tabular dataset with location information (latitude and longitude fields), and from the Primer page, select Explore Data and choose to open in Carto.
-Note: if you do not see an option for Carto, it means that the dataset you have selected does not have location fields, and as such it cannot be properly plotted on a map.
+To get started with Carto, navigate to a public dataset with location information (latitude and longitude fields), and from the primer page, select Actions, then Visualize, and choose to open the data in Carto.
+Note: if you do not see an option for Carto, it means that the dataset is not public or it does not have location fields.

 Once you’ve selected Carto, you will be taken to carto.com where you will be prompted to either sign in or sign up.
 Carto requires an account in order to edit maps in their online Builder tool, but it’s a quick and easy process to sign up if you feel comfortable doing so.